 Walter chuckled, shook his head, and rolled his eyes in forfeit of his argument of the superiority of his field.
 He considered his wife hopelessly superficial and shallow.

-answering machine handle it," Dr. Krouse instructed Victoria.
+"Just let the answering machine handle it," Dr. Krouse instructed Victoria.
 "I'm too tired to talk to anyone tonight," he needlessly explained.
 Mrs. Krouse could undoubtedly tell that from his lackluster eyes and rather sluggish speech.
-She, too,

 A highly tense, slightly shaky voice came in through the perforated holes of the machine's speaker system loud and clear: "Walter, this is Allen Thorne.
 If you're home, please

 pick up!"
 (Right from the get-go, the urgent nature of the call was unmistakably apparent.
 So, Dr. Krouse quickly descended the steps and in a hurried dash, his short, stubby legs began transporting him with unusually long strides to the wall-attached

 telephone.)
 "Otherwise, call me back immediately!
 Listen, after I saw you on North America's Most Wanted something very strange happened.
 We need to talk about it!
 So, like I said..."
 (Dr. Krouse had arrived at the

 phone and he reached for it.
 Upon picking it up, he interrupted his colleague's recorded sentence -- much to the latter's relief, since he wanted to talk to him IMMEDIATELY.

 "Hey buddy, you sound nervous," Krouse said, in all manner of seriousness.